-This course provides an in-depth opportunity for critical reflection about the roles of women in the church, home and community informed and governed by the text of scripture.
+MIN-554 Theology of Women in Ministry 3 This course provides an in-depth opportunity for critical reflection about the roles of women in the church, home and community informed and governed by the text of scripture.
 Substantial attention is given to examining and defining issues related to gender, understanding the impact of culture on identity development and seeking what God intends for women in ministry.
 Further emphasis is placed on understanding a historical context that reflects the experiences of women throughout the ages beginning with studying the women of the Bible.

-This course provides an introduction to the interdisciplinary field of women's studies from a Christian Worldview.
+MIN-557 Introduction to Women's Studies This course provides an introduction to the interdisciplinary field of women's studies from a Christian Worldview.
 A historical and global perspective will be emphasized that is based on a breadth of theoretical constructs.
 Students will also have an opportunity to learn and critically examine how culture is a part of influencing identity formation in women.
 Within this course the contributions of women throughout history will be studied and analyzed.
 This course is available only on-line.